NikhilDIL/EmotionDetector/README.md

-# Emotion Detector
+# Facial Expression Detector
-CNN to detect the emotion on a person's face.
+CNN to detect the facial expression on a person's face.
 Utilized the FER 2013 dataset to create the CNN model.